-As a reminder, the ARC Industries were a company out of the 2021 Delta Climb Mentoring Cohort.
-It was one of the pilots selected by BED for a pilot project to install a roof-mounted wind turbine.
-This turbine is approximately 8 feet tall, and we liked it because it was a chance to deploy something else alongside solar panels and potentially could share inverters if the two items were not producing at the same time.
+As a reminder, the ARC industries were a company out of the 2021 Delta Climb Mentoring Cohort.
+It was one of the pilots selected by BED for a pilot project and is a roof mounted wind turbine.
+This turbine is approximately 8 ft. tall, and we liked it because it was a chance to deploy something else alongside solar panels and potentially could share inverters if the two items were not producing at the same time.

-We now are looking at locating this turbine at the airport, and the airport has been extremely helpful and very engaged.
-We currently are authorized to enter a contract to deploy the ARC wind turbine but to locate it at the airport requires us to amend the MOU that we have with the airport that allows us to use the garage roof.
-The reason we need to amend the MOU is due to coming outside the airport solar array footprint, and the original MOU is extremely specific to solar equipment.
-The airport is willing to consider an amendment.
+We are now looking at locating this turbine at the airport and the airport has been extremely helpful and very engaged.
+We are currently authorized to enter a contract to deploy on of the ARC wind turbine bur to locate it at the airport we are going to need to amend the MOU that we have with the airport that allows us to use the garage roof.
+The reason we need to amend the MOU is due to coming outside of the footprint of the airport solar array and the original MOU is extremely specific to solar equipment, but the airport is willing to consider an amendment.